This EIP does three things:

 precompile executes.

-The precompile logic executes the following logic:
+The precompile logic contains the following logic:

 def sigrecover_precompile(input: Bytes) -> Bytes: